PaulSHahn2/emacssetup/README.md

 sudo make install prefix=/usr/local
 ```

-Note that with this setup you will need to enable devtoolset-10 via *scl* each time you start your sessions, before you can run *emacs*.
+Note that on RHEL you will need to enable devtoolset-10 via *scl* each time you start your sessions, before you can run *emacs*.
+I typically also start my Python virtual environment before starting the *emacs* daemon.

 # Repository usage